Skip to main content

 Styling

-• All of the core components accept a prop named style.
+• All the core components accept a prop named style.

 • Create your styles using Stylesheet.create and pass the styles to the style prop.